-Model more accurately predicts lung cancer riskFebruary 22nd, 2013 in Cancer
+Model more accurately predicts lung cancer riskFebruary 22, 2013 in Medicine & Health / Cancer

 (HealthDay)—A new model to predict lung cancer risk is more accurate than previous criteria, according to a study published in the Feb.
 21 issue of the New England Journal of Medicine.